The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Related Work

 \paragraph{Criticism of probing.} The probing approach has been criticized from different angles.
 Our attempt to systematize this line of work is given in Figure~\ref{fig:probe_critique}.

 The seminal paper of \shortciteA{hewitt2019designing} raises the issue of separation between \textit{extracting} linguistic structures from contextualized embeddings and \textit{learning} such structures by the probes themselves.
 This dichotomy was challenged by \shortciteA{pimentel2020information,maudslay2020}, but later validated by \shortciteA{DBLP:conf/emnlp/ZhuR20} using an information-theoretic view on probing.
 Meanwhile, methods were proposed that take into account not only the probing performance but also the ease of extracting linguistic information \shortcite{voita2020information} or the complexity of the probing model \shortcite{DBLP:conf/emnlp/PimentelSWC20}.
-At the same time, \shortciteA{DBLP:conf/acl/WuCKL20} and \shortciteA{DBLP:conf/emnlp/MichaelBT20} suggested avoiding learnability issues by non-parametric probing and weak supervision respectively.
-The remainder of the criticism is directed at the limitations of probing such as insufficient reliability for low-resourced languages \shortcite{eger-etal-2020-probe}, lack of evidence that probes indeed extract linguistic structures but do not learn from the linear context only \shortcite{DBLP:conf/coling/KunzK20}, lack of correlation with fine-tuning scores \shortcite{DBLP:conf/emnlp/TamkinSGG20} and with pretraining scores \shortcite{ravichander2020probing,elazar2018adversarial}.
+At the same time, \shortciteA{DBLP:conf/acl/WuCKL20} and \shortciteA{DBLP:conf/emnlp/MichaelBT20} suggested avoiding learnability issues by non-parametric probing\footnote{Parametric probes transform embeddings to linguistic structures using \emph{parameterized} operations on vectors (such as feedforward layers).
+Non-parametric probes transform embeddings using \emph{non-parameterized} operations on vectors (such as vector addition/subtraction, inner product, Euclidean distance, etc.).
+The approach of \shortciteA{DBLP:conf/acl/WuCKL20} builds a so-called impact matrix and then feeds it into a graph-based algorithm to induce a dependency tree, all done without learning any parameters.} and weak supervision respectively.
+The remainder of the criticism is directed at the limitations of probing such as insufficient reliability for low-resourced languages \shortcite{eger-etal-2020-probe}, lack of evidence that probes indeed extract linguistic structures but do not learn from the linear context only \shortcite{DBLP:conf/coling/KunzK20}, lack of correlation with fine-tuning scores \shortcite{DBLP:conf/emnlp/TamkinSGG20} and with pretraining scores \shortcite{ravichander2020probing,elazar2020bert}.
 The first part of our work (Section~\ref{sec:lth_probing}) partly falls into this latter group, as we did not find any evidence for a correlation between probing scores and pretraining objectives for better performing {\sc CoVe} \shortcite{mccann2017learned}.